com-480-data-visualization/data-visualization-project-2021-jin-juice/milestones/milestone1.md

 The last dataset we use contains metadata taken from videos posted to Parler.
 It was compiled and [posted to GitHub](https://gist.github.com/kylemcdonald/8fdabd6526924012c1f5afe538d7dc09) from the main Parler dataset.
 For each video included, it contains the time at which the video was created, the latitude and longitude where it was taken, and a unique ID.
 This unique ID can be used to obtain the video from an [archive of Parler](https://ddosecrets.com/wiki/Parler).
 Example: To download the video with ID `abcdef`, follow the URL `https://s3.wasabisys.com/ddosecrets-parler/abcdef`.
 Add the `mp4` extension to the downloaded file, and it can be watched.

 The entire dataset is very clean, and requires little to no pre-processing.
+Because the dataset is very large, we clean it by removing columns we don't need, and filter the dataset to only contain posts from 2020 and 2021.

 ## Problematic